broadinstitute/cromwell/docs/tutorials/Containers.md

 ### Specifying Containers in your Workflow

 Containers are specified on a per-task level, this can be achieved in WDL by specifying a [`docker`](https://github.com/openwdl/wdl/blob/master/versions/1.0/SPEC.md#docker) tag in the `runtime` section.
-For example, specifying that the following WDL script should use the container `ubuntu:latest` can be achieved by:
+For example, the following script should run in the `ubuntu:latest` container:

 ```wdl
 task hello_world {